appleraincoat/tp/docs/DeveloperGuide.md

     * 1a1.
 Realodex throws an error and highlights the format to user.

     * 1a2.
 User enters new data.

+    * Steps 1a1 to 1a2 repeats until the name input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1b. `Name` contains erroneous whitespace at front or back.

     * 1b1.
 Realodex fixes this for user without errors.

-    * Use case ends.
+    * Use case resumes from step 2.

 * 1c. `Name` is not capitalized.

     * 1c1.
 Realodex fixes this for user without errors.

-    * Use case ends.
+    * Use case resumes from step 2.

 * 1d. `Name` is blank.

     * 1d1.
 Realodex throws an error and highlights the format to user.

     * 1d2.
 User enters new data.

+    * Steps 1d1 to 1d2 repeats until the `Name` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1e. `Phone` contains non-integer characters.

     * 1e1.
 Realodex throws an error and highlights the format to user.

     * 1e2.
 User enters new data.

+    * Steps 1e1 to 1e2 repeats until the `Phone` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1f. `Phone` is less than three characters.

     * 1f1.
 Realodex throws an error and highlights the format to user.

     * 1f2.
 User enters new data.

+    * Steps 1f1 to 1f2 repeats until the `Phone` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1g. `Phone` is blank.

     * 1g1.
 Realodex throws an error and highlights the format to user.

     * 1g2.
 User enters new data.

+  * Steps 1g1 to 1g2 repeats until the `Phone` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1h. `Income` is negative

     * 1h1.
 Realodex throws an error and highlights the format to user.

     * 1h2.
 User enters new data.

+    * Steps 1h1 to 1h2 repeats until the `Income` input is valid.

-    * Use case ends.
+  * Use case resumes from step 2.

 * 1i. `Income` contains non-integer characters.

     * 1i1.
 Realodex throws an error and highlights the format to user.

     * 1i2.
 User enters new data.

+    * Steps 1i1 to 1i2 repeats until the `Income` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1j. `Income` is blank.

     * 1j1.
 Realodex throws an error and highlights the format to user.

     * 1j2.
 User enters new data.

+    * Steps 1j1 to 1j2 repeats until the `Income` input is valid.

-    * Use case ends.
+  * Use case resumes from step 2.

 * 1k. `Email` is not in the valid format.

     * 1k1.
 Realodex throws an error and highlights the format to user.

     * 1k2.
 User enters new data.

+    * Steps 1k1 to 1k2 repeats until the `Email` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1l. `Email` is blank.

     * 1l1.
 Realodex throws an error and highlights the format to user.

     * 1l2.
 User enters new data.

+    * Steps 1l1 to 1l2 repeats until the `Email` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1m. `Address` is blank.

     * 1m1.
 Realodex throws an error and highlights the format to user.

     * 1m2.
 User enters new data.

+    * Steps 1m1 to 1m2 repeats until the `Address` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1n. `Family` contains non-integer characters.

     * 1n1.
 Realodex throws an error and highlights the format to user.

     * 1n2.
 User enters new data.

+    * Steps 1n1 to 1n2 repeats until the `Family` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1o. `Family` is negative or zero.

     * 1o1.
 Realodex throws an error and highlights the format to user.

     * 1o2.
 User enters new data.

+    * Steps 1o1 to 1o2 repeats until the `Family` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1p. `Family` is blank.

     * 1p1.
 Realodex throws an error and highlights the format to user.

     * 1p2.
 User enters new data.

+    * Steps 1p1 to 1p2 repeats until the `Family` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1q. `Tag` is not `buyer` or `seller`.

     * 1q1.
 Realodex throws an error and highlights the format to user.

     * 1q2.
 User enters new data.

+    * Steps 1q1 to 1q2 repeats until the `Tag` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1r. `Tag` is blank.

     * 1r1.
 Realodex throws an error and highlights the format to user.

     * 1r2.
 User enters new data.

+    * Steps 1r1 to 1r2 repeats until the `Tag` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

-* 1s. `HOUSING_TYPE` is not in any of 'HDB', 'CONDOMINIUM', 'LANDED PROPERTY' or 'GOOD CLASS BUNGALOW'.
+* 1s. `Housing Type` is not in any of 'HDB', 'CONDOMINIUM', 'LANDED PROPERTY' or 'GOOD CLASS BUNGALOW'.

     * 1s1.
 Realodex throws an error and highlights the format to user.

     * 1s2.
 User enters new data.

+    * Steps 1s1 to 1s2 repeats until the `Housing Type` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

-* 1t. `HOUSING_TYPE` is blank.
+* 1t. `Housing Type` is blank.

     * 1t1.
 Realodex throws an error and highlights the format to user.

     * 1t2.
 User enters new data.

+    * Steps 1t1 to 1t2 repeats until the `Housing Type` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1u. `Birthday` is not in the valid format.

     * 1u1.
 Realodex throws an error and highlights the format to user.

     * 1u2.
 User enters new data.

+    * Steps 1u1 to 1u2 repeats until the `Birthday` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1v. `Birthday` is blank.

     * 1v1.
 Realodex throws an error and highlights the format to user.

     * 1v2.
 User enters new data.

+    * Steps 1v1 to 1v2 repeats until the `Birthday` input is valid.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.

 * 1w.
 Some compulsory fields are missing.

     * 1w1.
 Realodex throws an error and highlights the format to user.

     * 1w2.
 User enters new data.

+    * Steps 1w1 to 1w2 repeats until the user inputs all compulsory fields.

-    * Use case resumes from step 1.
+  * Use case resumes from step 2.
 <div style="page-break-after: always;"></div>

 **Use case: UC02 — Editing a user profile**